 Life Sciences, the departments of Agriculture, Biological Sciences

-and Communication Disorders, the Stroke Rehabilitation Clinic,
+and Communication Sciences and Disorders, the Stroke Rehabilitation Clinic,

 and the Herndon Speech-Language-Hearing Clinic.